webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 We then tell the render pipeline to use the `vs` function from our shader module for a vertex shader and the `fs` function for our fragment shader.
 Otherwise, we tell it the format of the first render target. "render target" means the texture we will render to.
-We create a pipeline we have to specify the format for the texture(s) we'll use this pipeline to eventually render to.
+When we create a pipeline we have to specify the format for the texture(s) we'll use this pipeline to eventually render to.